- About us

 We lead the Australian research component of a multilateral project convened by IDDRI and ClimateStrategies.
 The project involves on the ground research in Australia, China, Germany, India, Poland and South Africa.
 The overall project goals are described here.

-As part of the Australian research, we will
+As part of the Australian research, we

 – investigate regional economic and social dimensions, looking at the case of transition from brown coal fired power in the Latrobe Valley.
 This work is jointly led with the Melbourne Sustainable Society Institute at University of Melbourne;